'Are You the One?' global edition coming to Paramount+

 March 3 (UPI) -- Are You the One? has a new global edition coming to Paramount+.

-The dating reality series will move from MTV to Paramount+ and launch as a new global edition for Season 9.
+The dating reality series will move from MTV to Paramount+ and launch as a new global edition.

 |Advertisement

 March 3 (UPI) -- Are You the One? has a new global edition coming to Paramount+.
-The dating reality series will move from MTV to Paramount+ and launch as a new global edition for Season 9.
+The dating reality series will move from MTV to Paramount+ and launch as a new global edition.

 March 3 (UPI) -- Are You the One? has a new global edition coming to Paramount+.

-The dating reality series will move from MTV to Paramount+ and launch as a new global edition for Season 9.
+The dating reality series will move from MTV to Paramount+ and launch as a new global edition.

 Paramount+ said in a press release that Are You the One - Global Edition will begin casting this spring and start production later this year.
 The series hails from MTV Entertainment Studios.